 It’s science: Finding motivation to study in winter is harder

-A study published by the Proceedings of the Natural Academy of Science found that it’s much more difficult to keep your mind on task during winter months.
+A study published by the Proceedings of the Natural Academy of Science found that it’s much more difficult to keep your mind on task during the winter months.

 During the study, participants were able to tackle activities requiring sustained attention with much more ease during summer.
 During winter on the other hand, the participants had the worst levels of concentration recorded.